Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The pulmonary artery and aorta arise from the "wrong" ventricles.

 Pulmonary stenosis (PS).
 The pulmonary, or pulmonic, valve, located between the right ventricle and the pulmonary artery, opens to allow blood to flow from the right ventricle to the lungs.
 When a defective pulmonary valve does not open properly, it causes the heart to pump harder than normal to overcome the obstruction.
-Usually, the obstruction can be corrected by a catheter-based procedure known as balloon valvuloplasty, although in some patients, open heart surgery may be needed.
+Usually, the obstruction can be corrected by a catheter-based procedure known as balloon valvuloplasty, although some people need open heart surgery.

 Bicuspid aortic valve.
-In this condition, an infant is born with a bicuspid valve which has only two flaps.
-(A normal aortic valve has three flaps that open and close).
+In this condition, an infant is born with a bicuspid valve which has only 2 flaps.
+(A normal aortic valve has 3 flaps that open and close).
 If the valve becomes narrowed, it is more difficult for the blood to flow through, and often the blood leaks backward.
 Symptoms usually do not develop during childhood, but are often detected during the adult years.

-Coarctation of the aorta (coarct).
+Coarctation of the aorta (COA).
 In this condition, the aorta is narrowed or constricted, obstructing blood flow to the lower part of the body and increasing blood pressure above the constriction.
 Usually there are no symptoms at birth, but they can develop as early as the first week after birth.
-If severe symptoms of high blood pressure and congestive heart failure develop, surgery is necessary.
+If severe symptoms of high blood pressure and heart failure develop, surgery is necessary.
+Less severe cases may not be detected until a child is older but can result in long-term health problems if not corrected.

 Some congenital heart defects allow blood to flow between the right and left chambers of the heart because an infant is born with an opening in the wall (or septum) that separates the right and left sides of the heart.

 Ventricular septal defect (VSD).
-In this condition, a hole is present between the two lower chambers of the heart.
-Because of this hole, blood from the left ventricle flows back into the right ventricle, due to higher pressure in the left ventricle.
-This causes extra blood to be pumped into the lungs by the right ventricle, which can create congestion in the lungs.
+In this condition, a hole is present between the 2 lower chambers of the heart.
+Because of this hole, blood from the left ventricle flows into the right ventricle, due to higher pressure in the left ventricle.
+This causes extra blood to be pumped into the lungs by the right ventricle, which can create congestion in the lungs. while most small VSDs close on their own, larger ones require surgery to repair the hole.

 Cyanotic defects are defects in which blood pumped to the body contains less-than-normal amounts of oxygen.
 It causes a blue discoloration of the skin.
 Infants with cyanosis are often called "blue babies."